 Freeland has all of the building blocks to be a top-tier tackle, but there are concerns to note — both physically and operationally.
 Even after a 41-start career at BYU, Freeland’s hand usage could be more consistent, and his recovery footwork can be a bit uncontrolled.
 Additionally, being 6’8″, he’s a tall player who plays tall.
 He struggles to acquire and maintain leverage through reps, and that’s a flaw that may stick with him.

 MORE: 2023 NFL Draft Big Board

-He’ll need some development, but he can be an impact starting tackle in the NFL.
-He’s a road grader on the ground with the mobility, range, and power to be scheme-diverse, and he has potential in pass protection.
+Nevertheless, with some development, Freeland can be a solid starter at RT, or an above-average LT starter.
+He’s a road grader on the ground with the mobility, range, and power to be scheme-diverse, and has flashed promise in pass protection.

 Listen to the PFN Scouting Podcast!
 Click the embedded player below to listen, or you can find the PFN Scouting Podcast on iTunes, Spotify, and all major podcast platforms.
 Be sure to subscribe and leave us a five-star review!
 Rather watch instead?
 Check out the PFN Scouting Podcast on our Scouting YouTube channel.